qdrant/docs/qdrant/v0.7.x/filtering.md

 It matches with `location`s inside a circle with the `center` at the center and a radius of `radius` meters.

 If several values are stored, at least one of them should match the condition.
-These conditions can only be applied to payloads of the `geo` type.
+These conditions can only be applied to payloads which matches the [geo-data format](../payload/#geo).

 ### Has id